 While there are some drawbacks to using cloud storage services, they have largely alleviated these days the concerns about such physical and local savings.

 Storing data in the cloud yield an array of excellent benefits in terms of safety, convenience, economy, and automation.
 We’ll go through the 10 benefits or advantages of cloud storage.

 If you save your data on your home or work PC or even a piece of portable USB media, there is a fairly significant risk of data loss.

 Your PC might break down, leaving you in a state of anxiety in trying to recover anything stored on it.
 A USB drive is typically a tiny thing that you can easily lose or misplace.

 When you store your important data in the cloud, the data is stored on multiple redundant servers in specialty service centers.

 Not all of the servers are located in the same place either.
 If a particular server storing the data is down the data will still be intact across several other servers.
 That way, it makes it virtually impossible to lose your data.

 In order to house data on-site, you need a hard drive or external storage media.
-For businesses that store data on their premises, they need to dedicate a space on their property for the servers that hold it.
+Businesses that store data on their premises, need to dedicate a space on their property for the servers that hold it.

 Obtaining and maintaining ideal storage conditions that include temperature control and staff that manage it, and regular maintenance costs a lot of money.